Sherif-2001/BCI-Graduation-Project/README.md

 ## Dataset
  - The project utilizes both a public online dataset and collected data for training and validation.
  - Public Dataset: Clinical Brain-Computer Interfaces Challenge WCCI 2020 Glasgow dataset.
 [Dataset](https://github.com/5anirban9/Clinical-Brain-Computer-Interfaces-Challenge-WCCI-2020-Glasgow)
+ - To request our collected data, please contact any of the project contributors via their emails for more information.
 ***

 ## Results